Izabela Kuna

-Izabela Kuna (born 25 November 1970, Tomaszów Mazowiecki) is a Polish film, television and theatre actress as well as a blogger.
+Izabela Kuna (born 25 November 1970) is a Polish film, television and theatre actress as well as a blogger.

 Life and career

 She was born on 25 November 1970 in Tomaszów Mazowiecki.
 In 1989, she graduated from the Stefan Żeromski High School No. 2 in Tomaszów Mazowiecki.
 In 1993, she graduated from the National Film School in Łódź.

 In 2004, she won the Grand Prix at the "Two Theatres" Festival in Sopot for her role in a play Łucja i jej dzieci (Lucy and Her Children).
 She gained popularity by appearing in TV soap operas such as Barwy szczęścia broadcast on TVP2 Channel.
 In 2013, she published her first book entitled Klara.
 She starred in numerous films including Krzysztof Krauze's 1999 film The Debt, Małgorzata Szumowska's 2008 film 33 Scenes from Life, Tomasz Wasilewski's 2013 LGBT-themed drama film Floating Skyscrapers, Wojciech Smarzowski's 2016 historical drama film Volhynia, Marie Noëlle's 2016 biopic Marie Curie: The Courage of Knowledge and Wojciech Smarzowski's 2018 drama film Clergy.